ealeelab/rtea/README.md

 we developed rTea to detect TE-fusion transcripts from short-read RNA-seq data.
 We utilized multiple features from aligned reads, such as base quality of clipped sequences, percentage of multi-mapped reads, and matching score of reads to TE sequences to filter out false positives caused by nonspecifically mapped reads.

 # Demo and result files
-Users can try rTea on a demo data set and can check the output from [https://gitlab.aleelab.net/junseokpark/rtea-results](https://gitlab.aleelab.net/junseokpark/rtea-results)
+Users can try rTea on a demo data set and can check the output at  [https://gitlab.aleelab.net/junseokpark/rtea-results](https://gitlab.aleelab.net/junseokpark/rtea-results)

 # Installation
-rTea is running on Linux based OS with prerequisite software.
-Here is the software you should install before you start to use rTea.
+"rTea runs on a Linux-based operating system with certain prerequisite software.
+Here is a list of the software you should install before you start using rTea.

 * System software for Ubuntu 18.04 LTS
 ```bash